robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 Listener examples
 -----------------

 This section contains examples using the listener interface.
-First examples illustrate getting notifications durin execution and latter examples modify executed tests and created results.
+The first examples illustrate how to get notifications during execution.
+Later examples also modify executed tests and created results.

 Getting information
 ~~~~~~~~~~~~~~~~~~~